-- Remove door or decorative front from fireplace and set aside on work surface. - See Section 14.G for instructions to remove fixed glass assembly. - Clean glass with a non-abrasive commercially available cleaner. - Light deposits: Use a soft cloth with soap and water - Heavy deposits: Use commercial fireplace glass cleaner (consult with your dealer) - Carefully set fixed glass assembly in place on fireplace.
-Hold glass in place with one hand and secure glass latches with the other hand.
+- Remove door or decorative front from fireplace and set aside on work surface. - See Section 14.J for instructions to remove fixed glass assembly. - Clean glass with a non-abrasive commercially available cleaner. - Light deposits: Use a soft cloth with soap and water - Heavy deposits: Use commercial fireplace glass cleaner (consult with your dealer) - Carefully set fixed glass assembly in place on fireplace.
+Hold glass in place with one hand and secure glass latches with the other hand. - · Reinstall door or decorative front.